Top 10 secrets of Kenauk (Seigneurie Papineau) unveiled!

 The pearl mussel, a rare species indicative of an undisturbed environment, has recently been observed in the Kinonge River.
 This is the most westerly observation in Canada.
 This new information makes it possible to revise the species’ range.

-The presence in Kenauk of eight species of bats listed in Quebec has been confirmed by a team of researchers from McGill and Concordia Universities.
+The presence of eight species of bats listed in Quebec has been confirmed by a team of researchers from McGill and Concordia Universities.

 9. Wetlands, possibly home to four-toed salamander